brendanmetzger/idyll/README.md

-## Principles
+## Goals and Principles
 - Minimal Comments and explanations.
 No hopscotch of opening files and documentation to see what things mean.
 - No dependancies
-- This framework is designed to operate un-cached (caching is easy and often leads to slop)
-- Complete and non-negotiable separation of data/models and viems (templates are *exclusively* html/xml)
-- Minimalist
+- No caching
-- Perfect execution of DOM and output of valid markup
+- Template files 100% html/xml
+  - markup is always valid
   - markup itself can be utilized as data
-- no component of the application will exceed ~150 lines, and no more than 5 files (max 1000 SLOC is a goal)
+- Fully utilized Application (not implementation) to remain under 1000 SLOC. (hopefully well under)
-- Avoid conditions whenever possible
+- Avoid conditions/branching
-- Modeling and storing data is hard: the framework does not not model and store data—rather, it will elegantly deal with well designed, well structured data
-- things should break often, and edification should be delivered with each fracture.
+- Things should break—either the code was improper, or the design was haphazard., and edification should be delivered with each fracture.
+- only one echo statement in entire application... at the end

 ## Requirements